zeinagebran/ML_EQUITABLE/XAIguiFormer_Project_Scaffold/data_pipeline/README.md

 ## Output Structure

 Each subject's folder contains:
-- A 3D numpy array for coherence (shape: [bands, channels, channels])
+- A 3D numpy array for coherence (shape: [9, channels, channels], including theta/beta ratio as last band)
-- A 3D numpy array for wPLI (shape: [bands, channels, channels])
+- A 3D numpy array for wPLI (shape: [9, channels, channels], last band is all zeros for theta/beta ratio)
 - A label file: integer-coded condition as described above
 - A demographics file: `[[age, gender]]`, where gender is 1 for male, 0 for female